Now Enrolling: Trial EAZ171 is addressing an important survivorship issue…neuropathy in African American women with breast cancer

 Launching the ‘Considering Clinical Trials’ blog to share information about cancer treatment options

 The three trials in this issue span different cancer types and research disciplines.
 Our recently launched trial, EAZ171, aims to address an important survivorship issue, neuropathy, in African American women diagnosed with breast cancer.
 Our ongoing trial, EA1151/TMIST, is a breast cancer screening study that will lead to personalized screening for women.
 Finally, the results of leukemia trial E1912 were recently published in the New England Journal of Medicine, and established a new standard of care for the initial treatment of chronic lymphocytic leukemia (CLL).
-We hope you enjoy learning about these studies, and urge you share this blog with others.
+We hope you enjoy learning about these studies, and urge you to share this blog with others.

 Leave a Reply